Frequently Asked Questions

 Exosomes are small-sized vesicles, which are released by virtually every cell type in the body.
 Medical advancements have discovered a wide range of positive effects exosomes have on our bodies.

 Exosomes are now known to be of extreme importance for our health and well-being.
 They have been shown to be key for cell-to-cell communication and are now known by scientists to be vital in delivering mediators such as cell-signal proteins and other cell excitors and inhibitors.
-The exosomes released by regenerative cells such as stem cells are cell signaling to begin the healing and repair of cells and tissues.
+The exosomes released by regenerative cells such as cellular solution & regenerative medicines are cell signaling to begin the healing and repair of cells and tissues.
 Exosomes can travel all around the body and as they do, some fraction of these exosomes break down, releasing growth factors and other substances that can activate receptors on nearby cells that also help repair and regrow cells and tissue.

 Still, most exosomes persist for longer periods.
 They are found in every bodily fluid and can cross even tightly regulated cell boundaries.
 The end of their journey typically comes when an exosome is taken up by a recipient cell.
 Although their lifetime circulating the body may only be short, the influence that they have inside a recipient cell can be very long-lived.